Junjeeeee/Dynamic_2d_waterfall/README.md

 - Try ways to simulate inertia

-- Try ways to simualte density.
+- Try ways to simulate density.
 My current idea is forcing an pixel to expand if it has a lot of water, like, force it to give water to pixels further away than its neigbors.
 Another idea is to make points with a lot of water to work like rocks, that way we can easily fill a cup, but could give us another problems.

 - Use concurrency to make the initialization faster.